daniil-berg/asyncio-taskpool/docs/source/pages/control.rst

 .. code-block:: none

-   > map mypackage.mymodule.worker ['x','y','z'] -g 3
+   > map mypackage.mymodule.worker ['x','y','z'] -n 3

-The :code:`-g` is a shorthand for :code:`--group-size` in this case.
+The :code:`-n` is a shorthand for :code:`--num-concurrent` in this case.
 In general, all (public) pool methods will have a corresponding command in the control session.

 .. note::